-UDS division selling expenses decreased 11% from \pounds 1.9 million in 2003 to \pounds 1.7 million in 2004., primarily due to continued control of expenses.
+UDS division selling expenses decreased 11% from €1.9 million in 2003 to €1.7 million in 2004., primarily due to continued control of expenses.
 The Company anticipates that these expenses will remain stable in the future.
 As a percentage of net sales, selling expenses decreased from 12% in 2003 to 10% in 2004.

-General and administrative expenses, at the consolidated level, decreased 4% from \notin 4.1 million in 2003 to \notin 4.0 million in 2004.
+General and administrative expenses, at the consolidated level, decreased 4% from €4.1 million in 2003 to €4.0 million in 2004.
 As a percentage of net sales, general and administrative expenses decreased from 23% in 2003 to 18% in 2004.
 The holding company continues to manage these expenses so that the expenses at each of the divisions remain consistent with the business and revenue levels of each segment.

 Operating loss.
-As a result of the factors discussed above, the Company realized an operating loss of $\in 0.8$ million in 2004, as compared to an operating loss of $\in 8.1$ million in 2003.
+As a result of the factors discussed above, the Company realized an operating loss of €0.8 million in 2004, as compared to an operating loss of €8.1 million in 2003.

-The Company realized an operating profit in its HIFU division of $\pounds 0.4$ million in 2004, as compared to an operating loss of $\pounds 5.8$ million in 2003 and an operating profit in its UDS division of $\pounds 0.2$ million, as compared to operating loss of $\pounds 0.7$ million in 2003.
+The Company realized an operating profit in its HIFU division of €0.4 million in 2004, as compared to an operating loss of €5.8 million in 2003 and an operating profit in its UDS division of €0.2 million, as compared to operating loss of €0.7 million in 2003.

-Interest income (expense), net.
-Interest income (expense), net decreased to income of \pounds 0.1 million in 2004 compared to an income of \pounds 0.2 million in 2003, reflecting lower interest income received by the Company on its short-term cash investment due to lower cash balances and lower interest rates during the year.
+Interest income, net.
+Interest income, net decreased to income of ≤ 0.1 million in 2004 compared to an income of ≤ 0.2 million in 2003, reflecting lower interest income received by the Company on its short-term cash investment due to lower cash balances and lower interest rates during the year.

-Currency exchange gains, net.
-Net currency exchange gains increased from a loss of €0.9 million in 2003 to a loss of €38,000 in 2004.
+Foreign currency exchange losses, net.
+Net foreign currency exchange losses decreased from a loss of €0.9 million in 2003 to a loss of €38,000 in 2004.

-Other income, net.
-Other income, net decreased to a loss of €0.1 million in 2004 compared to €0.2 million in 2003.
+Other income (expense), net.
+Other income (expense), net decreased to a loss of ≤ 0.1 million in 2004 compared to ≤ 0.2 million in 2003.

 Income taxes.
-The Company recorded a corporate income tax benefit of \pounds 0.3 million in 2004, principally reflecting income tax with respect to the results of various subsidiaries and an exceptional exit tax in France of 2.5% (which was enacted in compensation for the mandatory reclassification as equity of the capital gains tax on participation).
-The Company has booked a deferred tax liability amounting \pounds 161,000 related to this exit tax, which will be paid in two equal installments in 2006 and 2007, pursuant to the Amended Finance Law of 2004, dated December 30, 2004.
+The Company recorded a corporate income tax benefit of €0.3 million in 2004, principally reflecting income tax with respect to the results of various subsidiaries and an exceptional exit tax in France of 2.5% (which was enacted in compensation for the mandatory reclassification as equity of the capital gains tax on participation).
+The Company has booked a deferred tax liability amounting to €161,000 related to this exit tax, which will be paid in two equal instalments in 2006 and 2007, pursuant to the Amended Finance Law of 2004, dated December 30, 2004.

-Net income.
-The Company realized consolidated net loss of €1.2 million in 2004 compared with consolidated net loss of €9.0 million in 2003, as a result of the factors mentioned above.
+Net loss.
+The Company realized consolidated net loss of ≤ 1.2 million in 2004 compared with consolidated net loss of ≤ 9.0 million in 2003, as a result of the factors mentioned above.